 As with tyre wear, not all of the worn brake material will be emitted as airborne PM, although proportionally more it seems in the case of brakes, and a significant proportion as PM2.5.
 However, there is still a large amount of variation in the fraction of total wear mass that can be assumed to be airborne.

 Garg et al. (2000) found that, on average, around 35 % of brake wear mass is released as airborne PM.
 However, this does not take into account sampling losses, and if these were to be included in the study by Garg et al. (2000) the airborne fraction would increase to around 64 % (Sanders et al., 2003).
-Sanders et al. (2003) conducted detailed laboratory tests using state-of-the-art equipment, and observed that, depending on the severity of the braking, between 50 % and 90 % of the total wear material was in the form of airborne particles.
+Sanders et al. (2003) conducted detailed laboratory tests using state-of-the-art equipment and observed that, depending on the severity of the braking, between 50 % and 90 % of the total wear material was in the form of airborne particles.
 The collection efficiency for wear debris was between 90 % and 100 % of the wear mass.

-Whilst the majority of the fine particulate brake dust from disc brakes is released to the environment, small amounts of brake dust can be retained on the vehicle.
+Whilst the majority of the fine particulate brake dust from disc brakes is released into the environment, small amounts of brake dust can be retained on the vehicle.
 According to Lohrer and Mierheim (1983), 10 % of brake dust is retained in the drum brake enclosure.
 This value appears to be slightly low compared with the observations made by Sanders et al. (2003), whose test track and wind tunnel measurements revealed that typically 50 % of the brake wear debris escapes the vehicle and enters the atmosphere.
 It was also found that 3–30 % of brake debris falls on the road, 16–22 % is retained on the wheel, and 8–25 % is retained on the brake and steering/suspension equipment, but the exact proportions will vary from vehicle to vehicle depending on the design and operating conditions.
 When low-metallic brake linings were used, 60 % of the wear debris was found to originate from the disc and 40 % from the linings, a result which could have implications concerning the interpretation of the results of studies which have only considered the brake linings.